-- 1. Locate the Hood Louvers precisely where you want them. - Apply masking tape or electrical tape onto the hood, around the perimeter of each, making an exact outline of each Hood Louver panel (see Photo 2).
+- 1. Run a piece of masking tape down the center of the hood. - 2.
+Locate the Hood Louvers precisely where you want them,indexing off the hood center-line. - 3.
+Apply masking tape or electrical tape onto the hood, around the perimeter of each, making an exact outline of each Hood Louver panel (see Photo 2).

-- 3. Remove the Hood Louvers from the hood. - 4.
+- 4. Remove the Hood Louvers from the hood. - 5.
 Next, run an inner row of masking or electrical tape such that the inner edge of it is 1" inboard from the inner edge of the first row of tape you just put on the hood.
 The inboard edge of this second, inner row of tape is your cutting line (see Photo 3).